What you need to know

 - Problem-solving skills: Surgeons need to evaluate patients’ symptoms and administer the appropriate treatments.
 They need to do this quickly if a patient’s life is threatened.

-The average pay for surgeons in the United States is $402,000 according to an annual Medscape survey in 2021.
+The average pay for general surgeons in the United States was $229,300 in May 2022 according to the U.S. Bureau of Labor Statistics.

 Despite limited employment growth, there will still be openings as a result from the need to replace surgeons who transfer to different occupations or retire.